corentinaltepe/nlog.loki/README.md

 - `compressionLevel` set to `optimal` by default, instead of `noCompression`.
 If you are certain you do no want compression, specify the value as `noCompression` in your configuration.
 - `orderWrites` set to `false` by default.
-Set it to `true` only if you run on Loki v2.3 or lower, or if your logs come largely unordered and need to be reordered for Loki to process them.
+Set it to `true` only if you run on Grafana Loki v2.3 or lower, or if your logs come largely unordered and need to be reordered for Grafana Loki to process them.
 - Dropped support for NLog v4, upgraded to NLog v5.

 ### JSON Layout & Loki Query

 The configuration example above structures log messages and event properties in JSON.
-This allows parsing messages in Loki and then applying advanced filtering and querying.
+This allows parsing messages in Grafana Loki and then applying advanced filtering and querying.

-The following query would filter log messages which have a property `JobName` and a value of `A` in Loki:
+The following query would filter log messages which have a property `JobName` and a value of `A` in Grafana Loki:

 ```logql
 {app="my-app-name"}